Getting Certificates for an Identity Provider

 Replacing an IdP trust-fabric certificate

 A trust fabric certificate should be replaced before it expires.
-When replacing an embedded IdP trust fabric certificate we recommend that you follow the steps described below.
-Please note that this process may take between several days and several weeks so that updated metadata can propagate to federation SPs, so plenty of time should be allocated.
+When replacing an embedded IdP trust fabric certificate that is used for signing purposes, we recommend that you follow the steps described below.
+Please note that this process may take several days.
 If you aren't familiar with the process then allow at least a month.

-- ask the UK federation support team to add the new certificate to the registered IdP metadata in the federation in addition to the old one
+- ask the UK federation support team to add the new certificate to the registered IdP metadata in the federation in addition to the old one.
+This will usually be performed by the administrative contact, and we will perform certificate verification with that person.

 - wait for a few days, to allow the metadata to propagate to federation SPs